Thousands gather in Baghdad to mourn Soleiman, others killed in US airstrike - The Media Times

-BAGHDAD – Thousands of mourners gathered in Baghdad on Saturday ahead of a funeral procession for assassinated Iranian commander Qassem Soleimani, Iraqi militia leader Abu Mahdi al-Muhandis and others killed in a US air strike in Iraq.
+BAGHDAD – Thousands of mourners gathered in Baghdad on Saturday ahead of a funeral procession for assassinated Iranian commander Qassem Soleimani, head of the Iraqi militia Abu Mahdi al-Muhandis and others killed in a US air strike in Iraq.

 Friday’s attack on Baghdad airport, commissioned by US President Donald Trump, was a major escalation in a “shadow war” in the Middle East between Iran and the United States and US allies, mainly Israel and Saudi Arabia.

 Soleimani was Tehran’s most prominent military commander and the architect of his growing influence in the Middle East.
-Muhandis was the deputy commander of the Iraqi Mobilization Forces (PMF) umbrella groups of paramilitary groups.
+Muhandis was the deputy commander of the Iraqi Mobilization Forces (PMF) umbrella troops of the paramilitary groups.

 The PMF is planning a detailed funeral procession for both the men and others who died, starting in the fortified Baghdad Green Zone, moving to the holy Shiite city of Kerbala and ending in the Shiite holy city of Najaf.

-Earlier Saturday, the Iraqi PMF had said further air strikes near the Taji camp had killed six people and wounded three critically.
-The attacks struck a column of doctors, not senior leaders, the group said.
+Earlier Saturday, the Iraqi PMF had said that further air strikes near the Taji camp had killed six people and three critically injured three when they hit a convoy of doctors.

+But both the Iraqi military and the PMF itself later denied that air strikes had taken place in the area.

-Iraqi state television had said they were US air strikes, but the US-led coalition fighting the Islamic State later denied any involvement, saying it did not carry out recent attacks near the camp north of Baghdad.
+The US-led coalition fighting Islamic State also said it did not carry out recent attacks near the camp north of Baghdad.

 “FACT: the coalition … has not carried out air strikes near Camp Taji (north of Baghdad) in recent days,” a coalition spokesman said on Twitter.